 To gain maximum support and buy-in for the new brand message it’s best to get everyone involved early.
 Create an atmosphere of inclusion, in which people feel they can be heard and their voices matter.
-Not all opinions can be included, but people will know that the firm’s leadership listened and considered their perspective.
+Not all opinions can be included, but people will know that the firm’s leadership listened to and considered their perspectives.

 Don’t get caught without a paddle

 Once a new brand message has been established, equip everyone in the organization with the knowledge and tools they need to communicate the message consistently.
-Leaders in marketing and communication can serve as key points of contact for educating the entire organization on how to speak behalf of the firm.
+Leaders in marketing and communication can serve as key points of contact for educating the entire organization on how to speak on behalf of the firm.

-The firm’s brand message must include the consistent application of the visual brand in all marketing and collateral pieces, including sales materials, brochures, pitch decks and the firm’s website.
+The firm’s brand message must include the consistent application of the visual brand in all marketing and collateral pieces, including sales materials, brochures, pitch decks, and the firm’s website.

 As you combine teams, provide your employees something to rally around and get excited about.
 Inspire their enthusiasm for the new brand by making internal communications a priority.

 Consider throwing an internal launch event for employees and share the new brand message and materials with everyone.
 Explain key dates for external brand launch.
 Let them know what happens next, so everyone is on the same page when the new brand is fully in place.
 Keep employees at all remote locations informed as well.
 If it’s not possible to do this in person, plan to send regular communications like email newsletters from members of the executive team to keep everyone aware of what’s happening.